caseyschmitz/MIDI-Maestro/milestones/milestone2.md

 ### User Story 3
 *As a Music Maker, I want to use an Android device as a controller so I can create and modify audio tracks in a Digital Audio Workstation.*

+This user story was designed to fit some 'stretch-goals' of this project and, naturally, should build easily onto components that have already been developed prior to its integration.
+Requirements of this user story are:

+    3.1 An ability for the application to connect to an external computing device as a MIDI controller, and use some of the settings/configurations established to create MIDI messages
+    3.2 An ability for the application to send MIDI messages to a Digital Audio Workstation program that can further process the messages

 #### Tasks Completed
+As these features will be delivered near the end of the development process, little work has been done thus far to realize these requirements.
+Initial research into Android's MIDI APIs suggests that creating MIDI messages in the application should be relatively simple, though interactions with the endpoint software could introduce challenges.

+#### Tasks Remaining
+Because these requirements are nearly wholly-dependent on components developed for other user stories, successfully realizing this user story relies heavily on the success of earlier satisfied requirements.
+Components developed for these requirements may simply act as 'add-ons' to already-existing output options (i.e. direct output through device audio) and some success can be expected in their delivery, though with likely in their minimally-viable form.
+This user story will not take priority over either of the preceding stories and, as such, its realization will come late in the development process.